gmusic-utils/gmusic-ui.js/README.md

 `gmusic-ui.js` **extends** the `GMusic` constructor, `window.GMusic`

 ### `new GMusic(window)`
-Constructor for a new Google Music Theme API.
+Constructor for a new Google Music API.

 - window - `Object` -  The global window object

-You can read up on the namespaces and methods that `GMusic` natively offers over in the [GMusic.js README](https://github.com/gmusic-utils/gmusic.js/blob/master/README.md#documentation)
+You can read up on the namespaces and methods that `gmusic` natively offers over in the [gmusic.js README](https://github.com/gmusic-utils/gmusic.js/blob/master/README.md#documentation)

 Below are the namespaces and methods that `gmusic-ui` **adds** to GMusic